 - 1. The Power of the Picture Book: A Letter to Colleagues

 - 2. Decide Together What Makes a Good Picture Book

 - 3. Discuss the Text

 - 4. Discuss the Illustrations

 - 5. Short Bookmaking Video Tutorials

 - 6. Selection Committee Tips

 - 7. Additional Resources

-This resource was created by the Arts Office NYCPS Karen Rosner, Director of Visual Arts
+This resource was created by the NYCPS Arts Office Karen Rosner, Director of Visual Arts (retired)

-The Power of the Picture Book: A Letter to Colleagues
+The Power of the Picture Book